2018 PyeongChang Winter Olympics Fast Facts

 April 3, 2017 - The National Hockey League (NHL) announces no break in the 2017-2018 schedule for the participation in the PyeongChang Games.
 Players part of NHL teams will not be allowed to participate in the Games.

-September 21, 2017 - France threatens to skip the Olympics over safety concerns, due to PyeongChang's proximity to North Korea and North Korea's recent testing of atomic weapons.
+September 21, 2017 - France threatens to skip the Olympics over safety concerns, due to Pyeongchang's proximity to North Korea and North Korea's recent testing of atomic weapons.

 October 19, 2017 - The IOC announces Apostolos Angelis, a 24 year-old cross-country skier from Greece, will be the first torchbearer for the 2018 Olympic Games.